cesarliz10/predication_hourly_bike_rental/README.md

 3.
     3.1 Model error (R2, MAE, MAD) using test set, feature importance
     3.2 Export model for production, recreating a client app to conduct inference via HTTP request
+4. Two extra models:
+    - A Linear Regressor using a QuartileTransformer for the target
+    - A Neural Network Regressor (Multi-Layer Perceptron Regressor)

-To see the model error, and conduct inference of the exported model go directly to Notebook n.3.
+To see the model error, and conduct inference of the exported model check notebooks 3 and 4